luciotato/LiteScript/devel/source/v0.8/Validate.lite.md

                 //    if prt.name is 'prototype', prt=prt.parent
                 //    if prt.name isnt 'Function'
-                        //.warn "function call. '#{actualVar}' is class '#{prt.name}', not 'Function'" .warn "function call. '#{actualVar}' has no method 'call' nor 'prototype', it is not type:Function or Class"
+                        //.warn "function call. '#{actualVar}' is class '#{prt.name}', not 'Function'" .warn "function call. #{actualVar.info()} has no method 'call' nor 'prototype', it is not type:Function or Class"

 Validate arguments against function parameters declaration